mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 ### Adding a New Command

-`atlascli` and `mongocli` have defined a basic structure for individual commands that should be followed.
+`mongocli` defined a basic structure for individual commands that should be followed.
 For a `mongocli scope newCommand` command, a file `internal/cli/scope/new_command.go` should implement:

 - A `ScopeNewCommandOpts` struct which handles the different options for the command.